0x9900/pifan/README.md

 # Pi Fan

 I build "embedded" systems based on the Raspberry Pi.
-For heat dissipation these systems have a fan.
-This little program check the temperature of the Raspberry Pi and turn on a fan connected on a GPIO port.
+For heat dissipation, these systems have a fan.
+This little program checks the temperature of the Raspberry Pi and turns on a fan connected on a GPIO port.

-Here is an example of such system: [AllStar Node](http://0x9900.com/mobile-allstar-node/)
+Here is an example of such a system: [AllStar Node](http://0x9900.com/mobile-allstar-node/)

 ## Dependencies

-The program `fan` does not require any dependencies beside the RPi.GPIO library to access the GPIO pins on your board.
+The program `fan` does not require any dependencies besides the RPi.GPIO library to access the GPIO pins on your board.
 If you are using an image made for the Raspberry Pi it comes pre-installed.
 In case you still need to install it here are the instructions.

-First you need to update the available package versions:
+First, you need to update the available package versions:

 ```
-sudo apt-get update
+$ sudo apt-get update
 ```

 Then install the RPi.GPIO package:

 ```
-sudo apt-get install rpi.gpio
+$ sudo apt-get install rpi.gpio
 ```

 If it is already installed it will be upgraded if a newer version is